godatadriven/taster-sessions/README.md

-# Python Taster Session - GDD
+# Excel to Python Taster Session - GDD

 ## Introduction

-This repository contains all notebooks and materials for the Python Taster.
+This repository contains all notebooks and materials for the Excel to Python Taster.

 This notebook is designed for live-coding and/or activities for the participants during the session.
 All the solutions are in the solutions folder which can be used instead of live coding.